algosup/2024-2025-project-2-serious-game-team-4/FunctionnalSpecifications/FunctionalSpecifications.md

 ## 5. User Interaction and Design
 ### 5.1 User Interface
-The in-game user [10] interface will include:
+The in-game user interface will include:
 - **Mini Map:** Displayed in the top left corner, showing the player's real-time position.
 - **Hotbar:** Positioned at the bottom of the screen, displaying picked-up items.
 Customizable via the inventory.
-- **Inventory:** [11]Accessible with a dedicated key, showing all collected items.
+- **Inventory:** Accessible with a dedicated key, showing all collected items.
 Hovering over items reveals their uses.
-- **Pause Button:** Allows the player to pause the game, access settings [12], or quit.
+- **Pause Button:** Allows the player to pause the game, access settings, or quit.

 ### 5.2 User Journey